 The following demographics data will no longer be available:

-- Translation use: You'll still be able to see the geographic breakdown of your users, but you'll no longer be able to slice your Demographics report by translation use.
+- Translation use: You can still see the geographic breakdown of your viewers, but you'll no longer be able to slice your Demographics report by translation use.

 - You can still see top subtitle/CC languages in the Translations report.